psahalot/tatva-lite/readme.txt

 == License ==

+Tatva Lite WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
-Tatva is licensed under the [GNU General Public License version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+Tatva Lite WordPress Theme is distributed under the terms of the GNU GPL

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the
 Free Software Foundation; either version 2 of the License, or (at your option) any later version.